 Features to search for in a digital or film camera

-Before beginning the search for a camera, Allen offers a piece of advice to think about that will help to narrow your search.
+Allen offers a piece of advice to think about that will help narrow your search for a camera:

 "When looking to purchase a digital or film camera, you should certainly keep in mind your plan of usage," she says.
 "If you are hoping to tap into photography as a career, it might make sense to start with a digital camera to explore at a smaller expense, with more control and adaptability as you learn to photograph subjects.
 If you are hoping to capture daily life experiences in a meaningful way, a film camera is a great route.
 Point-and-shoot film cameras are often more compact for travel or stuffing into a bag for a night out."